jintonic/jintonic.github.io/career/_posts/2015-09-14-promotion-and-tenure-workshop.md

 60% if I remember correctly.

-He then asked some FAQ to three panelists, [Jill Tyler][jill], [Mike Allgrum][mike] and [Dave Burrow][dave], who are members of the [USD] Promotion & Tenure Committee.
+He then asked some FAQ to three panelists, [Jill Tyler][jill], [Mike Allgrunn][mike] and [David Burrow][dave], who are members of the [USD] Promotion & Tenure Committee.
 Things that I learned from the discussion are summarized here.

 - It is natural that your performance in teaching in the first year is bad.
   Admit it, try to fix it, and don't be defensive.
 It is OK, as long as you